mraszyk/rc2sql/README.md

 Once you run the second command above you will obtain a shell with all the tools installed.

-We observed that several queries (e.g., the 2nd query in the MEDIUM experiment) time out if the setting `enable_nestloop = off` is omitted in the PostgreSQL configuration.
+We observed that several queries (e.g., the 4th and 5th query in the MEDIUM experiment) take much longer time if the setting `enable_nestloop = off` is omitted in the PostgreSQL configuration.
 Hence, we set `enable_nestloop = off` in all our experiments (l.
 70 in Dockerfile).

 ---